chaseruskin/legoHDL/README.md

 end architecture;
 ```

-I've added a python file into my template for generating inputs/outputs for simulation as well as a templated testbench file similiar to the above code.
+I've added a python file into the template for generating inputs/outputs for simulation as well as a templated testbench file similiar to the above code.

 > __Note__: Opening the template through legoHDL opens a folder named template within legoHDL.
 If we have a template project structure living elsewhere, we can reference that instead when creating projects with: ```legohdl config "/users/chase/develop/hdl/template" -template```